-Since the welldoing.org site and therapist directory has gone live, we have had a great response from users, experts and the media.
-In April 2016 the gold standard of UK health sites NHS Choices linked to us as a recommended service for psychotherapy and counselling
+We have had a great response from users, experts and the media.
+Since April 2016 the gold standard of UK health sites NHS Choices has linked to us as a recommended service for psychotherapy and counselling

 Thousands of users have filled in our questionnaire to find the therapist or counsellor most suitable to them.
 Here are comments from a handful of those who found the best therapists for them on welldoing.org: